 10. Understand where your clients are in the purchase cycle.

 As you well know, especially if you deal not in transactional sales, people buy when they are ready to buy, not when you are ready to sell.
 By using a lead tracking and scoring, you will be able to determine and distinguish between a hot lead, and a lead who needs nurturing and should be guided towards the purchase.
 What is more, if you have a somehow predictable lifecycle for a product, you can estimate or predict when the consumer will start considering another purchase.
 In this way, use CRM to schedule a follow up to get in touch and reach out in the right time.

 What is the advice you would share?
 Leave your comments below.

-If you are still looking for a CRM, take a look at CRM plugin we made for Redmine.
-It provides the features you will find in more expensive, dedicated software like client's profiles, notes, deals, pipeline, detailed reports.
-Moreover, thanks to deep integrations with other modules, it provides your team with valuable and necessary information.
-Take a look.
+If you are still looking for a CRM, take a look at CRM plugin for Redmine.
+It provides the features such as client's profiles, notes, opportunities, sales pipeline, detailed reports.
+Thanks to deep integrations with other modules, it provides your team with valuable and necessary information.